-The FX6 comes with 3 huge media trays which all have circular sponges around the perimeter from the top to the bottom around 2″ thick.
-The FX4 to contrast has only 2 trays.
+The FX6 comes with three huge media trays, which all have circular sponges around the perimeter from top to bottom, around 2″ thick.
+The FX4, to contrast, has only two trays.

-It’s also important to note that Fluval has provided a Basket in Basket media tray design which effectvely allows you to proivde up to 6 stages of filtration for the FX6 and 5 stages of filtration for the FX4.
+It’s also important to note that Fluval has provided a Basket in Basket media tray design which effectively allows you to provide up to 6 stages of filtration for the FX6 and five stages of filtration for the FX4.

-Here is a breakdown of each tray and the 6 stages of filtration possible with the FX6;
+Here is a breakdown of each tray and the six filtration stages possible with the FX6 aquarium filter;

 Top Media Tray #1